 But suddenly I had a lot of time on my hands.
 The novelty wore off really quickly.
 I started gambling and drank too much.
 I didn’t care about my freelance gigs and I felt frustrated.
 I had finally escaped from my job, so why wasn’t I happy?
 I had money, freedom and all the time in the world.
 But why did I feel so unhappy?

 In retrospect the answer is obvious: Running away from something (like a bad job) is not enough.
 Time, money and freedom alone won’t make us happy.
-We have to actually figure out who we are, what we truly want and then go for it.
+We have to actually figure out who we are, and what we truly want and then go for it.

 The same applies to FIRE.
 Financial Independence is a tool.
 Happiness is the real goal.
 But Financial Independence itself won’t make you happy.
 Pursuing and achieving your true goals will.